 Abby attended Summit Speech School from 1987 to 1991.
 She was mainstreamed into the Montclair Public School District and then went to Mountain Lakes High School.

 “I am very happy I went to Summit Speech School because if I didn’t, I feel I wouldn’t have been able to speak as well as I do today,” says Abby.
 “It was also great for me to meet other kids who were hard of hearing as well, which exposed me to many more things.
 It is just a wonderful place with wonderful teachers and the other people that work there.”

 “One of the goals that I have for myself is just to enjoy myself in what I do, where I go, and what I have experienced.
 I want to be successful in whatever I do,” says Abby.

 A 1970 preschool graduate of the Summit Speech School, Michael Chorost has a B.A. from Brown University and a Ph.D. from the University of Texas at Austin.
-He recently celebrated yet another milestone – his new book Rebuilt: How Becoming Part Computer Made me More Human, and World Wide Mind.
+He is the author of two books, Rebuilt: How Becoming Part Computer Made me More Human, and World Wide Mind.
 He has published numerous articles, given over 170 lectures around the world, and is currently working on a science fiction novel.